bvancamp99/MultiPaste/README.md

 <h3> Add </h3>
 <ul>
+  <li>Option to edit items.
+This feature could be offered via separate menu items in the Other Options dropdown, e.g. "Edit text item" or "Edit file item."
+Although it might be better just to have one menu item and/or one button for editing, and the window that pops up is dynamically determined based on the type of ClipboardItem.
+This would mean we need to make separate forms for each ClipboardItem type, so at most 5 (could be less if we can conflate, say, forms for the items that use a file system).</li>
   <li>Add options to open items from file.
 This would be 1) a good feature and 2) finally a way to test AudioItem!
 Only allow text files for text items, any file for file items, image files for image items, and audio files for audio items</li>
   <li>Maybe make MultiPaste slightly translucent?
 Like ~90% opacity?</li>
   <li>Would like to make MultiPaste resizable</li>